 The EN\TQREG bit (CONFIG register) sets the torque regulation method.
-If this bit is high, the ADC\OUT prevalue is used to regulate output current amplitude (see Section 9.1.14 on page 46).
-Otherwise the internal analog-to-digital converter is at the user's disposal and the output current amplitude is managed by the TVAL\HOLD, TVAL\RUN, TVAL\ACC and TVAL\DEC registers (see Section 9.1.10 on page 44).
+If this bit is high, the ADC\OUT prevalue is used to regulate output current amplitude (see Section 9.1.14).
+Otherwise the internal analog-to-digital converter is at the user's disposal and the output current amplitude is managed by the TVAL\HOLD, TVAL\RUN, TVAL\ACC and TVAL\DEC registers (see Section 9.1.10).

-The voltage applied to the ADCIN pin is sampled at $f_S$ frequency and converted in an NADC bit digital signal.
+The voltage applied to the ADCIN pin is sampled at fS frequency and converted in an NADC bit digital signal.
 The analog-to-digital conversion result is available in the ADC\OUT register.